cdktf/cdktf-provider-cloudflare/docs/accountToken.java.md

 The time before which the token MUST NOT be accepted for processing.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.2.0/docs/resources/account_token#not_before AccountToken#not_before}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.3.0/docs/resources/account_token#not_before AccountToken#not_before}

----

-##### `status`<sup>Optional</sup> <a name="status" id="@cdktf/provider-cloudflare.accountToken.AccountToken.Initializer.parameter.status"></a>

-- *Type:* java.lang.String

-Status of the token.
-Available values: "active", "disabled", "expired".

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.2.0/docs/resources/account_token#status AccountToken#status}

 ---